tristin/akka-sdk/samples/java-eventsourced-customer-registry-subscriber/README.md

 ## Running Locally

-First start the `java-eventsourced-customer-registry` service and proxy.
+First start the `java-eventsourced-customer-registry` service.
 It will run with the default service and proxy ports (`8080` and `9000`).

 To start your service locally, run: